Roussillon, Vaucluse: Geology

 Roussillon is famous for the rich deposits of ochre pigments found in the clay near the village.
 The large quarries of Roussillon were mined from the end of the 18th century until 1930.
 Thousands of people found work in the quarries and factories.
 Nowadays the mining of ochre is prohibited here, in order to protect the sites from degradation or even complete destruction.

 Mining ochre

 During the 18th century, increasing demand for pigments in the textile industry led to intensified mining of ochres in Roussillon.
 Numerous quarries and ochre factories, some of which can still be seen today, were situated near the village.
 One example of an ochre factory, the "Usine Mathieu", is named for the family that owned it from 1870 to 1901.
 It has been formed into a "Conservatoire": a workshop serving as a museum.
 The quarries and factories were established in the villages of Roussillon, Villars, Gargas, Rustrel (with its Colorado provençal) and Gignac.

 During the 20th century, mining techniques were modernized, which meant that more profitable ochre mines became exploitable.
 This resulted in a gradual closing-down of ochre mines in and around Roussillon.
-From the 1980s, tourism has replaced ochre industry as a source of income.
+From the 1980s, tourism has replaced the ochre industry as a source of income.